SWFSC/glider_processing_code/merge_glider_and_acoustics/read_me.txt

 - Use the SOCIB Matlab code to process the glider data.
 Currently this is provided as a mat file in 5mx5m bins(ie AMLR01BS2018_5M_BINS_FINAL.mat)

 - Use the Matlab code entitled scr_load_glider_and_acoustic_data.m It calls f_merge_acoustic_abc.m and eview_2_matlab.m This code uses the SOCIB mat output and the multiple Echoview csv files.
 The code reads in the csv files by folder.
-This process curently takes about 8 hours to complete for a 90 day deployment.
+This process currently takes about 8 hours to complete for a 90 day deployment.
 Save the data as a .mat file. (ie AMLR01_2019_38khz_5mx5m_10deg.mat)

 - Use the Matlab code entitled scr_merge_gridded_glider_and_acoustic_data.m.
 This process will merge the acoustic data and glider data together for the profile data, and exclude the surface data.